JuliaParallel/Dagger.jl/README.md

 X[20:40, [30,40,60]]
 ```

 Note that indexing again results in a `Computation` object of the type `GetIndex`.
-You can use it as input to another computation or call `gather` on it to get the indexed sub array.
+You can use it as input to another computation or call `collect` on it to get the indexed sub array.

 #### Sparse matrix support